tree-ware/tree-ware-kotlin-core/docs/user/modeling-tips.md

 # Compositions vs. Associations

-Compositions are nesting of entities are result in a tree structure.
+Compositions are nesting of entities and result in a tree structure.
 Associations are references to entities in the tree structure.
 In UML, compositions have the additional semantics of child entities existing only if the parent entity exists.
 In tree-ware, that behavior is controlled separately like in entity-relationship models.
 So the decision between compositions and associations should not be based on whether child entities should be automatically deleted if the